cda-tum/fiction/README.md

 ## Reference

-Since *fiction* is academic software, we would be thankful if you referred to it by citing the following publication:
+Since *fiction* is academic software, we would be thankful if you referred to it by citing the following publications:

 ```bibtex
 @misc{fiction,